EmiCastro01/AYED_TP_FINAL/README.md

 the Terminal to return.
 We have needed to decided a Trade-off solution between this, and just making an array.

+We had a similar situation with the regenerate_page method.
+We decided to make a pipeline solution.

 ## Comparison
   Terminal Array Option is more effective at time resource, which is better if amount of terminals are near the max, but, if this amount is low, then memory is occupated anyways